jordantbui/HW-4---CS2640/README.md

 Homework 4 MIPS Code Implementation
 -
 Implementation for Search program.
-Main will declare an array of bytes with value "MIPS assemblt language!" and the search program will search for the "!" letter and the "z" letter and output the location for both letters.
+- Main declares an array of bytes with value "MIPS assemblt language!"
+- Use search to find the "!" letter and output the location in the array
+- Use search to find the "z" letter and output the location in the array
-- File saved as search.s
+- MIPS file saved as search.s
-- Ran using QTSpim
+- Tested using QTSpim program

 Search.s
 -